 I had another look at this lantern on the 16th April 2005 - it is just about still there; however, something has happened to it, which has left the canopy looking bent and buckled - a sad end to what must be one of the last Alpha 2s in the UK.

-The entire column had been removed by the 5th November 2005 as the site has been brought back into use - new 10m steel columns are installed in the complex, and Industria Arcs are fitted post top to them.
+The entire column had been removed by the 5th November 2005 as the site has been brought back into use as a recycling centre - new 10 m steel columns are installed in the complex, and WRTL Arcs are fitted post top to them.

 BACK TO SURVIVORS PAGE

 © 2002 - English Street Lights Online